hutamaaulia/atomic-displacement/README.md

 ### Step 4

-Extract forces and calculate the numerical Hessian and vibrational frequencies.
+Extract forces and calculate the numerical Hessian, vibrational frequencies and thermodynamics correction.

 ---